 In the first summary to the Governor, July 2009, the DEQ reported that only 15 manufacturers had implemented recovery plans.
 Additional efforts were made to locate manufacturers in the state.
 By the end of 2009, the DEQ had 27 manufacturers within the state with approved recovery plans.
 For the 2010 reporting period participation increased to 36 manufacturers.
 In 2011 there were 45 manufacturers registered with the DEQ.
 For the 2012 calendar year, DEQ had on file 52 manufacturers.
 In 2013, the amount of registered manufacturers increased to 71.
-The number of manufacturers implementing recovery plans in Oklahoma is likely to increase with continued public education efforts and progression of technology.
+The number of manufacturers implementing recovery plans in Oklahoma for 2014 was 78 and is likely to increase with continued public education efforts and progression of technology.

 All current registered manufacturers have implemented mail back programs.
 As part of these programs, a consumer may print a pre-paid shipping label to send the item(s) back to the manufacturer, or the consumer may call a toll free number to request a shipping label.
 In addition to the mail back program, a few manufacturers offer drop-off locations within the state as an alternative recovery option.
 Recent developments for collection have included contracting with state recyclers that are certified.
 This provides more business, job, and collection opportunities for the State of Oklahoma.
 Another collection option for manufacturers is to host a community event.
-In 2010 and 2011 there were multiple statewide events hosted across Oklahoma; however, 2012 and 2013 did not see as many events thus bringing collection totals down.
+In 2010 and 2011 there were multiple statewide events hosted across Oklahoma; however, 2012-2014 did not see as many events thus bringing collection totals down.

-A Summary of 2013 Annual Reports
+A Summary of 2014 Annual Reports

-All 2013 annual reports were due to DEQ by March 1, 2014.
+All 2014 annual reports were due by March 1, 2015.
 DEQ sent notifications to all newly registered manufacturers in advance of the deadline.
 Included with the reminder were Annual Reporting Guidance Documents.
 DEQ created the guidance document in 2012 to assist manufacturers in the annual reporting process.
 With 25 states that have varying electronics laws, the guidance document provides concise and user-friendly requirements for Oklahoma.
 All manufacturers, with the exception of a few, who submitted reports used the guidance document and agreed it was helpful.
 A sample of the guidance is attached to the report.
-See Figure 5.
+See Figure 4.
 DEQ has a handful of registered manufacturers who are not required to register by law, but chose to do so of their own accord and, therefore, were not required to submit annual reports or fees.
 For example, manufacturers who sell military devices, sell to businesses only, or manufacture equipment not covered in the Act, such as televisions, do not meet statutory requirements for reporting.
 In addition, manufacturers that do not sell, import, or offer for sale greater than 50 devices in the State of Oklahoma in a given year are not required to submit an annual report or annual fee in that particular year.
 Therefore, a manufacturers' status can change in any given year thus leading to some challenges for tracking down information.
-In the 2013 calendar year 51 of the 71 registered manufacturers met definitions within the Act and were required to submit reports and fees.
-Four of those manufacturers are delinquent on annual reporting and six are delinquent on fees.
-Several attempts at contact have been made to bring these manufacturers into compliance; however, it is likely enforcement may yield more productive results.
+In the 2014 calendar year 58 of the 78 registered manufacturers met definitions within the Act and were required to submit reports and fees.
+Seventeen of those manufacturers are delinquent on annual reporting and annual fees.
+DEQ has made several attempts to contact these manufacturers in an effort to bring them into compliance; however, it is difficult to gain compliance with limited Agency resources when manufacturers are located out of state or out of country and their contacts change annually.